SigNoz/signoz.io/blog/2022-09-26-distributed-tracing.md

 ---
-title: Distributed Tracing - A Complete Guide
+title: What is Distributed Tracing and How to implement it with Open Source?
 slug: distributed-tracing
 description: Distributed tracing helps you track requests across microservices and understand issues affecting your application performance.
 It enables developers to understand how different components of a distributed system interact to process a user request.
-image: /img/blog/2022/03/distributed_tracing_guide.webp
+image: /img/blog/2022/09/distributed_tracing_cover.webp
+hide_table_of_contents: false
 keywords:
   - distributed tracing
   - distributed request tracing